MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/investigate-missing-telemetry.md

 > - Before running the `Invoke-WebRequest` cmdlet, issue the `$ProgressPreference = "SilentlyContinue"` cmdlet.
 > - You can't use `-Verbose` or `-Debug`.
 Instead, use `-UseBasicParsing`.

 After you send a sample telemetry record by using PowerShell, navigate to the Application Insights **Logs** tab in the Azure portal and check if it arrives.
-If the sample telemetry record shows, a large portion of the processing pipeline is eliminated.
+If the sample telemetry record is shown, then a large portion of the processing pipeline is eliminated.

 A sample telemetry record that's correctly saved and displayed means: